 Suchness or thusness (Sanskrit: tathata) provides a key conceptual counterpoint to the idea of emptiness.
 If emptiness emphasizes the idea of non-self, of the nature of things being in flux and interdependent, suchness underscores the sense of things radiantly being: naturally independent, and inherently liberated.
 It suggests each sentient being’s individual integrity, along with the burdensome responsibilities that accompany that autonomy and sense of conscious choice.
 European thought, rooted in Hellenic classicism, is distinguished by its redefinition and highlighting of the individual: spiritually, intellectually, and politically (some have theorized Buddhist ideas influenced the Greeks, or vice versa.)
 This culminated not only in triumphs of humanism and scientific progress, but also in certain over-extensions, abuses, and commensurate compensations, vigorously enacted (a bloody civil war, for instance).
 Interest in Asian traditions by early western seekers were often framed specifically as a search for escape from traps built in to individualism and materialism.

 I assert that the radical leftward lean of many convert Buddhist practitioners in the U.S. often represents a kind of attachment to emptiness: an over-prioritizing of misidentified or manipulatively manufactured collective will at the expense of individual autonomy.
 This attachment can stem from, and result in, its own forms of subtly demoralizing nihilism.
 At the very least, it could be called having bad boundaries.
-The far left has grown so extreme and emboldened that it often overshadows the radical right as promulgators of authoritarian group-think.
+The far left (with mainstream media often running cover) has grown so extreme and emboldened that it largely overshadows a mostly fictional “alt-right” as promulgators of authoritarian group-think.
 This lends credence to those who would argue that this has always been the case, that it’s irrevocably baked into the socialist cake.
-I don’t know about that, but too many Buddhist leaders lately appear emphatically devoted to granting such extremism spiritual justification or authority, and to assume that such political associations are a way to renew, justify, or popularize the religion.
+Too many Buddhist leaders lately appear emphatically devoted to granting such extremism spiritual justification or authority, and to assume that such political associations are a way to renew, justify, or popularize the religion.

 Misguided attachment to emptiness was addressed by the Buddha in hosts of ways.
 Applying this idea to social contexts, he was careful to respect and harmonize the concerns of the person (Buddha) with that of the group (Sangha), and his program (Dharma) was framed in many specific instances to address the misunderstandings of his time in this regard.
 Two millennia later, at a national level, balancing the rights of the individual in relation to the state was of central importance for the framers of the US Constitution, and for its later amenders.
 It is at the very heart of the system, it’s reason for being.
 In the 20th century, subsumed by the shadows of genocidal conflict perpetrated by iron-fisted authoritarians on the so-called far right and far left (both of which notably identified as socialist), Carl Jung pointed to the profound, difficult work of individuation – which contemporary Dharma practice ideally should support.
 A Zen sage once said, with a hair’s breadth deviation, you miss by a thousand miles.
 As history amply demonstrates, getting it wrong can have incalculably murderous results.

 Zen has really only been meaningfully practiced in the United States for a little over half a century.
 It has been rapidly assimilated, if not always well understood.
 Having meandered through a few practice contexts myself, across the entirety of my adult life, echoing many generations of ancestors before me I can attest to how the longer you engage in it, the less firm any specific grasp becomes of what it is, or truly means.
 The point has always been to just do it, as the Korean monk Seung Sahn used to put it; to just swim in the waters, and see.
-One of my central attractions to Zen has been its embrace of this mystery, and its active discouragement of all dogmatism or fixed certainty – which frankly often results in a somewhat blasé dogma of non-dogmatism.
+One of my central attractions to Zen has been its embrace of this mystery, and its active discouragement of all dogmatism or fixed certainty – which frankly often results in a somewhat blasé dogma of non-dogmatism (and possibly a void into which people have felt compelled to insert political dogma).
 Based in this humble, psychologically-astute insecurity, Buddhism’s greatest gifts to a modern world already replete with secular humanism, sound moral codes, charity, democracy, human rights, and science, are active forms of introspection as practices of faith and inquiry.
 Protecting the transmission of such practices is the essential reason for any of the traditions to exist.

 In no place did Buddhism thrive because it asserted itself primarily as an engine for social or political change; when it did so, it was often most imperiled, or fraudulent.
 In all authentic Buddhist traditions, transformation is understood to begin from within, with an idea, intention, question, or vow, before extending to the home and family, the community, and beyond only when grounded wisdom has naturally manifested itself.
 Of course there’s no fixed model for what this should look like.
 But the radical left and its systems mostly present this equation exactly backward, putting collective carts before their individual horses, often intolerant of dissenting views or even questions.